THE HAVEN + LONDON

 Rev Peterson Feital

-I was born in Rio de Janeiro, Brazil and now live in London with my beautiful wife and two amazing daughters.
-After setting up the first Anglican Centre for Pioneering Learning and receiving the John Wesley Award for Innovation and Entrepreneurial Spirit, I became the founder and Chief Executive of The Haven + London.
+I was born in Rio de Janeiro, Brazil and now live in London with my beautiful wife and one amazing daughter.
+After setting up the first Anglican Centre for Pioneering Learning and receiving the John Wesley Award for Innovation and Entrepreneurial Spirit, I became the founder of The Haven + London.
 I’ve always been passionate about creativity and the arts, and this led me to becoming the first Missioner to the Creative Industries for the Church of England.
 My work has always been rooted in helping the thinkers, shapers and makers of the world find their path in life.